About Spectrum Connect

 What do Spectrum Connect do?

-Spectrum Connect Inc is a not-for-profit association who are dedicated to providing opportunities for Autistic kids to build social networks and try new experiences in safe environments.
+Spectrum Connect Inc is a not-for-profit association who are dedicated to providing opportunities for Autistic youth to build social networks and try new experiences in safe environments.
 By creating spaces that are supportive of the needs of Autistic kids, we take some of the stress out of negotiating social situations.
-With some of those stresses reduced, the kids are freed to have fun in the space and learn their own tools for navigating relationships.
+With some of those stresses reduced, the Autistic people are freed to have fun in the space and learn their own tools for navigating relationships.

 What are our organisation's mission and objectives?